EC should ban PM Modi from campaigning in Karnataka: Rajasthan CM Gehlot | Politics

 The action will include a ''ban'' against such organisations, the party has promised.

-Gehlot added that the Bharatiya Janata Party (BJP) has failed to polarise Karnataka, and that inflation and unemployment are the real issues for the people.
+Gehlot added that the BJP has failed to polarise Karnataka, and that inflation and unemployment are the real issues for the people.

+He also hit out at the party for the threat to Kharge's life, and said that the fear of defeat is troubling the BJP in Karnataka.

+''During the election campaign in Karnataka, I have understood the sentiments of the people and I am sure that the departure of the BJP from Karnataka is certain,'' Gehlot later tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)